-I would advise to not mention the areas in military containment unless you have to.
-For example if crossing from Iran you will have to cross Balochistan.
+If crossing from Iran you will have to cross Balochistan and Quetta.
 This is fine to mention but do not suggest you are wanting to travel there as this may raise questions.
 You are given a police escort to cross this area and where you stay is heavily monitored.
 You are expected to cross and leave, not explore.
-You will be issued an NOC on arrival to get through this area.
-If you are interested in other areas it would be best to discuss these with us and we will do what we can to privide assistance to visit.
+You will be issued an NOC on arrival in Quetta to get through this area.
+Usually we do not mention this area as you arent abel to explore it anyway.

 How much does the visa cost?

 The cost of the visa varies from one country to another.
 Please check with the embassy in your country of residence for exact fees.